 Organizations are trying to do better when it comes to the environment, but how can they know they’re doing enough?
-Our agrifood systems consultant Brian Shaw explains how to set science-based targets for businesses and governments.
+Our agrifood and biodiversity consultant Brian Shaw explains how to set science-based targets for businesses and governments.

 To create a truly sustainable economy, organizations need to set specific goals to operate within the capacity of the planet to support them.
 This is where science-based targets come in.
 Best known for climate action, they are being developed to help organizations reduce impacts across all the interrelated planetary systems we cannot afford to undermine; whether that’s preserving the nitrogen in our soil we need to grow food, or making sure we aren’t contaminating the planet with toxic entities.

 Our advice to businesses and governments on how to set science-based targets is informed by an eight-step process devised with WWF and the Swiss Federal Office of the Environment.